sastraxi/sendy-video/README.md

   - https://www.prisma.io/docs/support/help-articles/nextjs-prisma-client-dev-practices
 - [x] splash message on / for non-logged-in folks
   - [ ] a better one that's more integrated into the view and not based on toast
+- [ ] use JWTs to improve performance (see https://github.com/nextauthjs/next-auth/issues/2433 and https://github.com/nextauthjs/next-auth/issues/1535)
+  - [future] upgrade to next-auth v4.1, which has perf fixes
+- [ ] three-step

 ## Deployment
 - [x] database